miminerd/strongocean/README.md

 yarn add ace-calendar

-## Configuration
+## Usage

-How we use the datepicker component; to integrate the component in your view (html) simply add this balise
+How to use the datepicker component;\
+integrate the component in your view (html) by simply adding this balise\

 <lib-ace-calendar (onDatePicked)="getDate($event)"></lib-ace-calendar>